Birdwatching

 Tollie Red Kite Centre Brahan near Dingwall

-Run in conjunction with the RSPB and Brahan Estate, the Red Kites are fed daily.
-Also Raven, Whitethroat, Osprey, Great Spotted Woodpecker.
-The red kites are fed daily and there is a visitor center with lots of information.
+Run in conjunction with the RSPB and Brahan Estate, usually Red Kites, Buzzards, Raven, Whitethroat, Osprey, Great Spotted Woodpecker.

 Merkinch Nature Reserve Inverness